codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 But we can design things so that it becomes impossible to do things out of order:

 ```
-email = emailBuilder()
+mailer.send(emailBuilder()
         .sender("walter@example.com")
         .addRecipient("thedude@example.com")
         .subject("Proposal")
         .body("Let's go bowling")
-    .build()
-mailer.send(email)
+        .build())
 ```

-You need an email object to pass to `mailer.send` so we make it so that the only way to create one and set it up is to use the builder.
+Since we need an email object to pass to `mailer.send`, we make it so that the only way to create one and set it up is to use the builder.
 We remove all setter methods on the email class so that impossible to modify anything to the email after it has been built.
 Therefore the object that is passed to `mailer.send` is guaranteed not to be tampered with afterwards.
 The builder pattern seen above is a very common way to turn imperative operations into composable functions.
 You can use it to wrap things that aren’t in the functional style and make them seem like they are.

 ### The dread Monad.